 According to Chris Green, COO of Greenbelt, Md.-based hotel management company Chesapeake Hospitality, Houston’s economy succeeds because the city is very business-friendly.
 “It’s a great place to do business.
 There aren’t a lot of barriers to entry and people are building new businesses there all the time.”
 Chesapeake manages two properties in the Houston market, including The Whitehall Houston, which is located in the city’s downtown.

-The hotel pipeline in Houston is the second largest in the United States, totaling 169 properties and 18,373 rooms.
+The hotel pipeline in Houston is the second largest in the United States, totaling 169 properties and 18,373 rooms, according to Lodging Econometrics.
 Even with all the new supply coming in, Green isn’t particularly concerned about the longterm viability of Chesapeake’s Houston properties.

 “You’ve got a really large marketplace with lots of amazing submarkets.
 You’ve got a whole bunch of city centers within one marketplace that all have their own unique business drivers,” he explains.
 “There’s something for everyone.”